marinov98/Cluster-Duck/INSTALL.md

 - `npm run format` to format code and ensure the same style is maintained
 -  `npm run lint` to lint your code in case your syntax checker is not working or you just want to double check your code.
 ## Environment Variables
 - the  `.env.sample` file is there to show you what to put in your `.env ` which you will create yourselves.
-The value of vertain variables is not put in for security reasons.
+The value of certain variables is not put in for security reasons.
 The `.env` is also ignored just like the `node_modules` for security reasons.
 - The uses of the `.env` will become more apparent as we figure how to set up our database.

 # PRODUCTION